Free the Slaves

-Free the Slaves is an international non-governmental organization and lobby group, established to campaign against the modern practice of slavery around the world.
+Free the Slaves (FTS) is an international non-governmental organization and lobby group, established to campaign against the modern practice of slavery around the world.
 It was formed as the sister organization of Anti-Slavery International but has since become a separate entity and has no relationship with it.
 The organization was created as a result of research done by Kevin Bales in his book, Disposable People: New Slavery in the Global Economy.

 Programs

-Free the Slaves currently operates in India, Nepal, Ghana, the Democratic Republic of the Congo, Haiti, Senegal, the Dominican Republic, and Brazil The countries are targeted based on the prevalence of slavery.
+Free the Slaves currently operates in India, Nepal, Ghana, the Democratic Republic of the Congo, Haiti, Senegal, the Dominican Republic, and Brazil.
+The countries are targeted based on the prevalence of slavery.
 The organization gives "Freedom Awards" to honor people and organizations fighting to end slavery.
 Winners have included Veeru Kohli (2009) and Timea Nagy, 2012.

 Supporters

 Free the Slaves has worked with musicians such as Jason Mraz and Grammy Award winner Esperanza Spalding.
 Spalding performed a benefit concert for FTS in December 2012, featuring Bobby McFerrin, Gretchen Parlato, and a special guest appearance by Paul Simon.
 Spalding also raised money for the organization during her summer tour.

 Other supporters over the years have included Carla Gugino, Vincent Kartheiser, Camilla Belle, Forest Whitaker, Demi Moore, and Ashton Kutcher.